-Figure 9.30: The Copied Tracks
+Figure 8.30: The Copied Tracks

-9.4 Burning Audio CDs
+8.4 Burning Audio CDs

-Besides copying audio tracks from a CD to your computer, Ubuntu also enables you to copy music files from your computer onto a CD.
-Serpentine is the audio CD burner application that comes bundled with Ubuntu, by default.
-It is an easy-to-use but very powerful CD audio recording application.
+Besides copying audio tracks from a CD to your computer, Ubuntu also enables you to copy music files from your computer onto a CD or DVD.
+Brasero is the CD/DVD burner application that comes bundled with Ubuntu, by default.
+It is an easy-to-use application that also allows CD/DVD data disc creation, CD/DVD copying and burning of existing images to CD/DVD.